 The Graduation Checklist is provided for your convenience.
 It is imperative that you read it carefully and adhere to all the deadlines given therein.
-The Commencement Ceremony on May 11 represents the culmination of your long journey.
+The Commencement Ceremony on December 13 represents the culmination of your long journey.
 You should make plans to be there with your family and friends.
 It will be a special day.

 Also, mark your calendar for the following important events:

-- application deadline for May 2017 graduation
+- application deadline October 10 for December 2018 graduation

-- mandatory meeting February 16 with Dean White regarding Commencement;
+- mandatory meeting November 8 with Dean White regarding Commencement;

 - sessions regarding financial aid issues and Bar Exam preparation;